svandenhout/EveryMarket/README.md

 sollutions
-- facebook chat api (seems like the best possibility) ! the facebook chat api is only usable by using/ building a chatserver ! which is very bad for the project scope
+- facebook chat api (seems like the best possibility) ! the facebook chat api is only usable by using/ building a chatserver which is very bad for the project scope.
+I will use the api to send a message to a user.

-- require facebook login (will change the system quite a bit) ! is has that now...
+- require facebook login (will change the system quite a bit) !done

-- the most usable sollution will probably be let the seller select a timeframe when users can visit to buy
+- the most usable sollution will probably be let the seller select a timeframe when users can visit to buy ! not using this anymore, might be good but very hard to design

-extras (i will not do these)
+extras (most likely won't build)
+- intergrate the facebook messages into the app (might do later)
 - intergrate payment & shipping options

-comments
-- i'm such an idiot for making 2 models before everything was thought out....

 Database structure
 ------------------